wildfly-clustering/wildfly-clustering-spring/README.md

 1. Enter directory of session manager implementation:

 	$ cd hotrod

 1. Copy the maven artifact to Tomcat's lib directory:

 	$ mvn dependency:copy -DoutputDirectory=$CATALINA_HOME/lib

 1. Copy runtime dependencies to Tomcat's lib directory:

 	$ mvn dependency:copy-dependencies -DincludeScope=runtime -DoutputDirectory=$CATALINA_HOME/lib

 ## Configuration

-Spring Session is traditionally enabled either via XML or annotations.
-While wildfly-clustering-spring-session includes an @EnableHotRodHttpSession annotation, which is supposed to auto-wire the requisite request filters and listeners.
+Spring Session is traditionally enabled either via XML or annotations. wildfly-clustering-spring-session includes an @EnableHotRodHttpSession annotation, which is supposed to auto-wire the requisite request filters and listeners.
-However, due to one or more bugs in Spring Session core, this does not work without violating the servlet specificiation.
+However, due to one or more bugs in Spring Session core, this does not work and violates the servlet specificiation in a number of places.
 Thus we need to manually modify web.xml with the requsite filter for Spring to intercept and wrap the request, as well as a listener capture the servlet context:

 	<?xml version="1.0" encoding="UTF-8"?>